Retraction guide for Gmail

 When retraction is enabled, you can manually retract messages that were not automatically retracted.

-This will update the search dialog and allow you to search for the messages to retract.
-Enter the search parameters to find the emails you are looking for.
+Select the search bar and enter the search parameters to find the emails you are looking for.

-To retract a single message, select the three dots next to the message, and select Retract.
+To retract a single message, select Retract.
 To retract multiple messages, first select the checkboxes on the messages you want to retract.
-Then, select the three dots > Retract.
+Then, select Retract.

 Choose where you want to retract the message to, and select Retract message.